userdocs/qbittorrent-nox-static/docs/script-installation.md

 sudo bash ~/qbittorrent-nox-static.sh
 ```

-> [!TIP|iconVisibility:hidden|labelVisibility:hidden] using certain switches can add dependencies like `-c` for cmake.
+> [!TIP|iconVisibility:hidden|labelVisibility:hidden] Using certain switches can add dependencies like `-c` for cmake.
 So you may need to escalate your privileges again.

 ## Docker via SSH